nikpau/master-thesis/README.md

 ## Usage

-All the relevant parts for this thesis can be accessed via the `main.R` script file.
+All the relevant parts for this thesis can be accessed via the `/R/main.R` script file.
 The comments inside will guide you through my work.

 It is encouraged to use _R-Studio_, however all other editors work just fine.
-Please make sure to download the project in its entirety as the relative pathing won't work otherwise
+Please make sure to download the project in its entirety as the relative pathing won't work otherwise and thus the helper functions cannot be loaded.